cbg-ethz/QuasiRecomb/README-EXPERT.md

 }
 ````

-#Input
+#Standard parameters

+##Input
 QuasiRecomb accepts **FASTA** and **BAM** files.
 All insertions in the BAM will be ignored!
 If you want to study small insertions, please re-align your reads again the consensus sequence of the MSA.

-#Standard parameters
+###Local reconstruction
 A typical execution for a local reconstruction looks like:

 ````